-View of kunanyi / Mt Wellington taken form Karadi Aboriginal Corporation 2019 Photo Credit: Glenorchy City Council their children, their health, their culture, their language and their lives.
+View of kunanyi / Mt Wellington taken form Karadi Aboriginal Corporation 2019 Photo Credit: Glenorchy City Council

+For its part the City of Glenorchy grieves for the loss by Aboriginal people of their land, their children, their health, their culture, their language and their lives.
 We celebrate the survival of Aboriginal people following the devastating impact of European invasion and support the right for Aboriginal people to determine their own future.
-We recognise the right of Aboriginal people to the loss by Aboriginal people of their land,